The AEG Story

 Understanding how AEG International came to be is integral to understanding who we are today.

-AEG was borne out of the entrepreneurial spirit of Clifton and Clif Vann, the majority shareholders of Hyde Park Partners.
-Father and son - both engineers at heart - are driven to do interesting things as opposed to many business owners who simply wish to put every last nickel in the bank that’s possible.
+AEG was borne out of the entrepreneurial spirit of Clifton and Clif Vann, the majority shareholders of Hyde Park Partners (HPP).
+Father and son - both engineers at heart - are driven to do and invest in interesting things as opposed to many business owners who simply wish to put every last nickel in the bank that’s possible.
+As such, in 2008, when HPP built the second building on our campus in Charlotte, they dedicated an 8,000 square foot area in the back of the building to research and development efforts.

-In 2008, when we built the second building on our campus in Charlotte, they dedicated an open area in the back of the building - 8,000 square feet - to research and development efforts.
-Hyde Park and Livingston & Haven are predominantly wholesale distributors; while the companies add a lot of value, we sell other people’s products to our customers around the Southeastern United States and now around the world through MRO Stop.
 The Vanns wanted Hyde Park to also sell proprietary products, so they pulled a handful of talented engineers already employed by the company out of their sales roles and out of the field and asked them to go to the drawing board to come up with some innovative products to solve some of the day’s most pressing problems.
 Over the course of several years, these engineers came up with off grid solar and portable water filtration products, which eventually became our Firefly Solar Home System and Oasis Water Filtration System products respectively.

 Over the years, we’ve kept the mantra “do well while doing good”, which to us means positively impacting the lives of those we are fortunate enough to serve while still being financially successful.